 The nutrition information panel on food packages will show how much harmful fat is present in food.
 For example, 1g of saturated fat per 100g (or less) is little and 3g of saturated fat is a lot.
 Using the quantity per 100g column on the nutritional information panel means you’re comparing like for like.

-Until manufacturers are required to tell you the level of Trans-fat on the label, your best chances of minimising the amount you eat are to: Avoid deep-fried foods and take away, Avoid refined sugar containing foods such as biscuits, cakes, pies and sweets.
-Choose a spread for your toast and sandwiches that’s low in saturated and Trans-fats such as avocado.
-Take care for now.
+Manufacturers do not have to tell you the level of trans-fat on the label.
+Until then, what are your best chances of minimizing the amount you eat?
+Avoid deep-fried foods and take out.
+Avoid refined sugar containing foods such as biscuits, cakes, pies and sweets.
+Choose a spread for your toast and sandwiches that’s low in saturated and trans-fats such as avocado.

 Written by Adrian Ambrose